Chesapeake Bay Climate Adaptation Toolbox

 Developed By: Mapdwell, and Massachusetts Institute of Technology (MIT)

-Summary: The D.C.
-Solar Tool is an interactive mapping tool that allows users to estimate the cost, average revenue, federal tax credit, carbon offset, and energy output of a solar panel system installed to their business or residence.
+Summary: The Mapdwell Solar Tool is an interactive tool that allows users to estimate the cost, average revenue, federal tax credit, carbon offset, and energy output of a solar panel system installed to their business or residence.

 Geographic Coverage